self-hosted · for solo developers

 Two windows. ~30 minutes.

-Plan to spend ~10 min collecting credentials in your browser, ~20 min watching the provisioning ladder run.
-The TUI walks you through every prereq in-line — no separate checklist.
+Spend ~10 minutes collecting credentials in your browser, ~20 watching the provisioning ladder run.
+The TUI walks you through every prereq inline, no separate checklist.
 See the full install guide →

 • Hetzner EU-friendly.
 Just a VPS that works.
 Recommended for new users. ~$15/mo